 Poison oozing from his engine

 On his way to hubcap heaven

 The triumphant return of "The Angel"!
 This is a failed song attempting to sound like it has something important to say.
 It's packed with unappealing imagery, hackneyed terminology, C-grade Dylanology, and overcooked street poetry.
-Did he really need to make the children hunch-backs?
-Why is that necessary?
-I'll accept poison oozing from his engine and I even kinda like the idea of wielding love as a lethal weapon (if love is a battlefield, then surely is can be a weapon as well).
+And did he really need to make the children hunch-backs?
+Why was that necessary?
+I'll accept poison oozing from his engine and I even kinda like the idea of wielding love as a lethal weapon (if love is a battlefield, then surely it can be a weapon as well).
 But he loses me at "hubcap heaven."
 Is that a used auto parts shop on the south side of Chicago?
 It's harmless in the end, but it does sound like he's trying to say absolutely everything in the cleverest way possible.
 He aspires to be a poetic champion composing, but in the end it just sounds pretentious.